alphagov/govuk-developer-docs/source/manual/setting-up-new-rails-app.html.md

     end
     ```

-1. If your app has a database, replace the content of `config/database.yml` with the following:
+1. If your Rails app has a database, replace the content of `config/database.yml` with the following:

     ```yaml
     default: &default